Jtoosh/startup/notes.md

 He also wants us to gain confidence, have fun, and of course learn web programming.

 Don't be trapped by the accumulation of ignorance, understand as I go.

+**Lecture 9.10.24 and Startup Spec Notes:**
+Here are how some of the technologies work and what their functions are:

+- APIs/Services: These are files and code written by others that can perform a function or provide data.
+They are used to provide added functionality to an application.
+- A `deployfiles.sh` script is used to deploy the application to the EC2 instance.
+I'll want to look at that in one of the versions of Simon and see how it works.
+- Database: how any data that persists between sessions is maintained and reloaded.

+Peer-to-peer model: This is a model where each computer in the network can act as a server or a client.
+This is useful for sharing files, and it is more secure than a client-server model because there is no central server that can be attacked.
+It is also more efficient because the data can be transferred directly between the computers.
+This is how the scores were shared in the Simon example.

+Like with other projects I have had, remember to balance ambition with reality.
+I felt this when I had the idea to add the file input and quiz generation feature.
+I think I am going to still make the quiz/study app, but only do a simpler part of it for the project.
+Then afterwards I'll work on the quiz generation feature.

+Maintain the separation between the Development and Production environments.
+It is bad practice to do any coding/developing in the production environment.
+Development is the designated place for breaking and messing up.
+Also ensure that things being done in the development environment are being pushed to GitHub.